-The Department of Human Services' Division of Family Development (DHS/DFD) is the agency responsible for supervising the WFNJ/TANF program at the State level.
+The DHS/DFD is the agency responsible for supervising the WFNJ/TANF program at the State level.
 WFNJ/TANF will be administered at the local level by the 21 county agencies, under DFD supervision and through contracts for services.

 2. Assurances